argoproj/argo-cd/docs/user-guide/commands/argocd_app_add-source.md

       --revision string                            The tracking source branch, tag, commit or Helm chart version the application will sync to
-      --revision-history-limit int                 How many items to keep in revision history (default 10) --self-heal                                  Set self healing when sync is automated --sync-option Prune=false                    Add or remove a sync option, e.g add Prune=false.
+      --revision-history-limit int                 How many items to keep in revision history (default 10) --self-heal                                  Set self healing when sync is automated --source-name string                         Name of the source from the list of sources of the app.
+      --sync-option Prune=false                    Add or remove a sync option, e.g add Prune=false.
 Remove using `!` prefix, e.g. `!Prune=false`
       --sync-policy string                         Set the sync policy (one of: manual (aliases of manual: none), automated (aliases of automated: auto, automatic))
       --sync-retry-backoff-duration duration       Sync retry backoff base duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 5s)